Back in 2008

 The trips are thoroughly organised to give the best possible guidance, tuition and support from start to finish.
 All the accommodation and facilities have been selected for their safety and suitability.
 Icon Adventures aims to provide responsible tourism.

-Helen’s studio is based in West London and she has taught art and icon painting for over 30 years.
-Helen brings to her teaching many years’ professional experience of writing and designing icons to commission for individuals, churches and cathedrals in the UK and overseas: www.elenisicons.co.uk.
+Helen’s studio is based in West London and she has taught art and icon painting for well over 30 years.
+Helen brings to her teaching many years’ professional experience of writing and designing icons to commission for individuals, churches and cathedrals in the UK and overseas.
+Helen’s work can be viewed on the sister website: www.elenisicons.co.uk.